IamDaleon/RelaySwitchTimer/README.md

 # RelaySwitchTimer

+🚀 **Long Overdue Update Coming Soon** 🚀

+**I am excited to announce that this project is long-awaited update currently working on a ~~revision~~ overhaul is in the works and will be released very soon.
+I have currently been hard at work behind the scenes to bring you a gang of improvements and exciting new features that I can't wait to share with you.**

+**Stay tuned for this major update, which will enhance your experience and provide even more value to our users.
+We appreciate your continued support and patience as we put the finishing touches on this release.**

 This little device allows you to set a time ⏲ to when to turn on and off the device, that it is connected too.
 Leaving a light on constantly on is a huge waste of electricity 🔌, so let add a microcontroller to make it a little pockect saver on our pockets.

 ## Before getting started